Are there any age limits for entry to RYI?

 What credit system does CBS use?

-The Centre for Buddhist Studies awards credits in accordance with the United States credit system which is based on these assumptions:
+The Centre for Buddhist Studies awards credits in accordance with the most common North American credit system which is based on these assumptions:

 A standard full-time student load is fifteen credit hours per semester, or thirty credit hours per academic year.